harrylowkey/whatIlearn/certifications/ckad/useful-commands.md

 kubectl port-forward svc/my-service 5000:5000 # listen on local port 5000 and forward to port 5000 on Service backend kubectl port-forward deploy/my-deployment 5000:6000

+> We should forward svc to pulic access, not pod

+>In Kubernetes, when you want to expose an application to the external world, you generally do it through a Service rather than directly exposing a Pod's port.
+Here's why:

+>Abstraction and Decoupling:
+>A Service provides an abstraction layer that decouples the Pod (running your application) from the way it's accessed.
+This allows you to make changes to your Pods without affecting how clients connect to your application.

+>Load Balancing:
+>Services provide load balancing across multiple Pods.
+If you have multiple replicas of your application running, a Service will distribute the incoming traffic among them, helping to achieve high availability and scalability.

+>Service Types:
+>Services in Kubernetes come with different types, such as ClusterIP (only accessible within the cluster), NodePort (exposes the service on a specific port on all nodes in the cluster), and LoadBalancer (provisions an external load balancer in a cloud environment).

+>Security:
+>Exposing a Pod directly might not be the best practice from a security standpoint.
+A Service allows you to control and secure the access to your application.
+>Dynamic IP and DNS Management:

+>Services are assigned a stable IP address and DNS name within the cluster.
+This makes it easier for clients to discover and connect to your application.
+>Here's an example of how you might expose a Pod using a Service:

 ### Copy file to and from containers

 kubectl cp /tmp/foo_dir my-pod:/tmp/bar_dir # Copy /tmp/foo_dir local directory to /tmp/bar_dir in a remote pod in the current namespace